Ramanathan20032/JavaScript/README.md

 - It is used to manage the execution context.
 - Call stack maintains the order of execution of "Execution context"

 When the whole execution of code terminates.
-The whole execution context will be deleted.
+The global execution context will be deleted.

 ---